-There is a long difficult trek around Dhaulagiri (8167m) that start from Beni on the Kali Gandaki and follows the Marsyangdi Khola westwards to Darbang before turning north along a tiny trail that leads though forest into high country.
-Much of the route is over snow and glaciers, crossing the French Col at 5240 m. going through the Hidden Valley and crossing the 5155 m.
+There is a long difficult trek around Dhaulagiri (8167m) that start from Beni on the Kali Gandaki and follows the Marsyangdi Khola westwards to Darbang before turning north along a tiny trail that leads through the forest into the high country.
+Most of the route is over snow and glaciers, crossing the French Col at 5240 m. going through the Hidden Valley and crossing the 5155 m.
 Dhampus Pass.
 The trek passes Batase Danda (windy hill), where it is usually as windy as the name suggests, then descends steeply to Marpha in the Kali Gandaki valley.
-From Jomsom the trek continues to the village of Thini, from where a goat trail scrambles over the Mesokanto Pass at 5330 m.
+From Jomsom, the trek continues to the village of Thini, from where a goat trail scrambles over the Mesokanto Pass at 5330 m.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner.

 Today, we drive to Darbang and further trek to Dharapani, our trail crosses the terraced hills, Shahashadhara village Dudh khola ratorunga village to Dharapani.

 Today the path goes steep up to Muri 1850 m, where the Mt.
 Dhaulagiri and other mountains appear clearly.
 From Muri, we enjoy the magnificent views of Mt Dhaulagiri and others many more.

 From Muri, the trail is easy and goes down for few hours but before to reach Boghara you have to climb a steep path for a couple of hours.
 The trail descends down before reaching Phedi and then the trail ascends up until Boghara.

 Today the path is quite difficult and sometimes we will need the help of the ropes.
 The trail descends down to a small ridge then crosses forest to Jyardan.
 Finally, cross the rocky part to arrive at Dhoban.